Education: Schools & Universities

 The British private school sector is popular and, like many state schools, often over-subscribed making entry highly competitive.
 These are fee-paying schools and admission is normally selective.
 These schools are not required to adhere to the National Curriculum and may offer programmes that are aimed at preparing children for the next stage of schooling which is typically accessed through entrance examinations set by the individual schools or groups of schools.
 The challenge for expatriate families is that their children may not have been prepared to sit these examinations which can make the process stressful.

 Just to complicate matters, the term ‘public school’ is used to describe a group of some of the more prestigious, long established independent schools in Britain (examples include Eton, Winchester, Harrow, Westminster, Winchester, and others).
 Expats are urged not to confuse ‘public schools’ (private) with ‘state schools’ (state-funded).

-Many of these schools tend to be single-sex schools.
+Many of these schools tend to be single-sex schools, and few are 'through' schools serving 3-18 year olds.
 They will include the following:

 Ages 2-4, normally co-educational

 Because these schools are often part of established preparatory Schools (see below), admission to these schools can be highly competitive

 Ages 7 (sometimes 8) to 11 (girls) or 13 (boys)

 As the name indicates, these schools prepare students for the next stage of education in independent senior ‘public’ schools, many of which will be boarding schools.
 Most preparatory schools culminate in exam preparation for the ‘Common Entrance’ Exams which secondary independent or ‘public’ schools require for admission.
 These schools are more often than not single-sex schools.

 Age 11 (girls) or 13 (boys) to 19